-Curbing your nice alloy wheels is a good way to completely ruin your day.
+Accidentally curbing your nice alloy wheels is a good way to completely ruin your day.

 Mobile Alloy Wheel Refurbishment

 Before we dig in, I want to share a couple of quick stories.

 I recently had my first experience with a mobile wheel repair service.

 Let me tell you.
 The guy was amazing!

 I had taken my Porsche Cayenne in for new tires.
 The shop was nearly empty.
 The manager put two techs on my car.